Learn how innovative student success software helps higher ed institutions overcome challenges and reshape learning, collaboration, and student...

 Student success efforts use technology, but it’s not as easy as plugging in a degree-planning tool.
 A data ecosystem that comprises a data warehouse that collects data from a range of systems both within and outside the classroom is necessary.
-For today’s retention-focused colleges, a comprehensive student success management system (also known as SSMS) may make all the difference.
+For today’s retention-focused colleges, a comprehensive student success management system (SSMS) may make all the difference.

 But what exactly is a student success management system?
 How does it work, and what does it actually do to benefit students and faculty?
 In this guide, we’ll break down what an SSMS is and how it connects students and faculty in all the right ways.